WenwenCaoUMN/WenwenCaoUMN.github.io/_pages/about.md

 - *2024.08*: &nbsp;🎉🎉 Excited to serve as the <strong> Graduate Student Representative </strong> for AEJMC's Advertising Division.
 - *2024.05*: &nbsp;🎉🎉 Grateful to be awarded the <strong> Top Student Paper fellowship </strong>, including a <strong> travel grant </strong>, by the Advertising Division of AEJMC
 - *2024.05*: &nbsp;🎉🎉 Two paper accepted by AEJMC 2024 Conference (Philadelphia, PA)

-# 📝 My Research (Most Recent First)

-- **[1]** *Emotion in Motion*: How Discrete Emotions and Their Intensity Drive the Diffusion of Gendered Controversial Advertising on Social Media
-- **[2]** *Empowering or Hindering?*: How Today’s Digital Media Consumers Really Feel About Data Privacy Issues and Privacy Protection Regulations
-- **[3]** *Behind the Click*: Unveiling Consumer Perceptions About Data Privacy and Data-Driven Advertising Personalization
-- **[4]** *Does Body Positivity Sell?*: Understanding Consumer Reactions Toward Body Positivity Campaigns on Social Media
-- **[5]** *"Equally Objectifying All Genders"*: Gender and Self-Presentation Differences Among 'Edge-Touching' Influencers on Douyin
-- **[6]** *Empowering Ads, Empowered Responses*: Unveiling the Emotional and Behavioral Impact of Femvertising in China on Social Media
-- **[7]** *Can Disconnection Make Us Discuss Politics Freely?*: A Moderated-Mediation Model of Cross-Cutting Exposure on Social Media Political Expression via Politically Motivated Unfriending and Blocking Contingent Upon Fear of Social Isolation
-- **[8]** *A Louvre Emergency Escape Model*: Based on Ant Colony Algorithm

 <!--